james-york/james-york.github.io/_posts/2018-01-02-submission-guidelines.md

 <a class="button button--success button--rounded button--lg" href="https://docs.google.com/document/d/1Qz2ATeEKxd5do4mwcLSuyG98HuvEUgTFx0uLI9Nri7g/edit?usp=sharing"><i class="fas fa-file-download"></i> Copy the template </a>

-## 🏞 Playground items

-The LLP Playground is full of amazing teaching and research items which can be published, discussed, reviewed and **peer-reviewed** if requested by the author.
-Want to know more?
-Head over to the <a href="/2020/04/04/playground-landing.html">playground page</a>
+## 📔 Articles (Hard Mode)

+Submissions in this category typically map out and find gaps in relevant scholarly literature, have clear and compelling research questions, present a procedure and data to answer those questions, and end with a thoughtful discussion related to continued research and teaching.
+Alternatively, a submission might explain or critique a phenomenon or trend in the field.
+Topics include research, pedagogy, theory, and practice.
+Manuscripts should have clear implications for practice.
+We welcome all research approaches, methods, and contexts.

+We welcome papers that aim to:

+- push the field forwards
+- question the field’s current trajectory
+- end with more questions than they started with
+- create a manifesto or a call to action.

-<a class="button button--success button--rounded button--lg" href="https://docs.google.com/document/d/11AB5_GXLi3EouET7H-rs3lmhM-8-pjn5qauF6mUFRmE/edit?usp=sharing"><i class="fas fa-file-download"></i> Copy the template </a>
+<a class="button button--success button--rounded button--lg" href="https://docs.google.com/document/d/1gldlz16YizOBW4LRL2nG5CPq72eOGUZhwlIWQE59YmU/edit"><i class="fas fa-file-download"></i> Copy the template </a>

 ## 📺 How to copy the template